hanruihua/NeuPAN/README.md

 ### How to run NeuPAN on my own robot with a specific kinematics?

-Currently, NeuPAN only supports the kinematics of differential drive robots (`diff`) and Ackermann robots (`acker`).
+Currently, NeuPAN only supports the kinematics of differential drive robots (`diff`), Ackermann robots (`acker`) and omni-directional robots (`omni`).
 If you want to use other kinematics, you can modify the [kinematic constraints](https://github.com/hanruihua/NeuPAN/blob/main/neupan/robot/robot.py#L188) in the NRMP layer to suit your needs.
 We also welcome contributions to support more kinematics by PR or issues.
 You can test the performance in the ir-sim environments.

 ### When should I retrain the DUNE model?